baidakovil/pyfocusstackfo/README.md

 ## Do focus stacking with .js script

+Workflow below was tested with Photoshop **CC 2020 21.2.0**.
-⬇️
+Click for full size ⬇️

 <a href="docs/photoshop_guide.png"><img width="95%" src="docs/photoshop_guide.png"/></a>

 ## My experience

-I shoot nature and can have **thousand of photos from single walk**, whith 5-10 photos in each stack, meaning ~100 focus stacks once.
-With this scripts, it takes an hour to get result.
-Hope Adobe will pay me sometimes.
+I shoot nature and can have **thousand of photos from single walk**, with 5-10 photos in each stack, meaning ~100 focus stacks once.
+With this scripts, it takes an hour to get result for everything about everything.

-Photoshop stacking function works so well that you won't see the difference even with blurred or damaged photos inside of "stacking" photos.
-I tried some experiments with cleaning of *unsuccessful* photos, but saw no differences: with Photoshop, result at most depends on *successfull* photos.
-This ability especially important for me as I offen shoot without tripod and half of my photos are garbage.
+Photoshop *Auto-Align* and *Auto-Blend* functions works so well that you won't see a difference even with defocused, corrupted, rotated photos among the good stacking photos.
+I tried some experiments with cleaning these unsuccessful photos before stacking, but I didn't see the difference: with Photoshop, result at most depends on *successfull* photos.
+This ability especially important to me as I offen shoot without a tripod and half of my photos are garbage .

-I can't say this about any other software for focus stacking: one bad photo in most cases will broke the result.
+This is not the case with other focus stacking software: one bad photo in most cases will ruin the whole result.

 I use [CameraPixels](https://apps.apple.com/us/app/camerapixels-lite/id1125808205) iOS app on my iPhone SE 1st Gen in focus stacking mode.
-It takes photos with intervals 0-1 seconds.
-So, having `MAX_TIME_DELTA = 2 sec`, I get desired result almost always.
+It takes photos with intervals 0.5-1 seconds.
+So, having `MAX_TIME_DELTA = 2 sec` in `pyfocusstackfo.py`, I get files accumulated by folders right almost always 👍.
-Sometimes, of course, there could be photos taken close to each other — but thanks to `MIN_STACK_LEN` setting, they probably will not fall into "stack".
+Sometimes, of course, there could be non-focus-stacking photos taken close to each other — but thanks to `MIN_STACK_LEN` setting, they probably will not fall into "stack".

- Some of the last images: [1], [2], [3], [4], [5].
+ Some of the last images, just for fun: [1], [2], [3], [4], [5].

 [1]: https://www.inaturalist.org/observations/187942621
 [2]: https://www.inaturalist.org/observations/187239060